Rick-Hoppe/vsxexport/README.md

 1.2    Added status of Dynamic Balancing
        Added status of SecureXL Fast Accelerator
        Log information about interfaces
+1.4    Added commands starting with "set aggregate" to export of Clish config per Virtual System
+       Log output of cpinfo -y all
+       Log output of netstat -rn (VS0)
+1.4.1  Added backup of CPprofile

 This project is licensed under the terms of the MIT license.